Correlation Between Demodex Folliculorum and Acne Vulgaris Among Acne Patients in Beni-Sueif Governorate, Egypt

 TLDR Demodex folliculorum mites may contribute to severe acne, especially in adolescents.

-The study investigated the presence of Demodex folliculorum mites in 500 acne patients from Beni-Sueif Governorate, Egypt, revealing that 1.6% of the patients had detectable mites.
-The presence of these mites was significantly higher among adolescents and those with severe acne (P = 0.027 & 0.001, respectively).
-However, there was no significant difference in mite presence concerning sex, residence, or treatment history (P > 0.05).
-The study suggested a potential role of D. folliculorum in acne, particularly in severe cases and among adolescents.
+The study investigated the presence of Demodex folliculorum mites in 500 acne patients from Beni-Sueif Governorate, Egypt, with a focus on its potential role in acne.
+The sample included 290 females and 210 males, aged 13 to 35 years, with a majority being rural residents.
+The mites were detected in 8 out of 500 patients (1.6%), with a higher prevalence among adolescents and those with severe acne.
+However, there was no significant difference in mite presence based on sex, residence, or treatment history.
+The findings suggested a possible correlation between D. folliculorum and severe acne in adolescents.

 Discuss this study in the Community →